nbry/nbry/README.md

 **Langages and Tools:**

-Python, Flask, JavaScript, React, NodeJS, Express, PostgreSQL, MySQL
+Python, Flask, JavaScript, React, NodeJS, Express, PostgreSQL, MySQL, MongoDB

 **What I'm working on:**
-- Learning Java!
-- An upcoming game, Portland 6!
-- Practicing with GreenSock animations
+- A blogging app called Forleti
 - Playing around with NumPy
+- Reading ___Effective Python___ by Brett Slatkin
+- Familiarzing myself with Java